jgcoding2020/Programs-in-C-plus-plus/README.md

 # Data-Structures-Assignments
-These programs were written in the spring of 2021 using the C++ programming language.
+These programs were written in the spring of 2021 using the C and C++ programming language.